photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 ## Key-Value Collections ##

-Collections of key-value pairs are commonly used for photo metadata details and to define environment variables in `docker-compose.yml` files:
+Collections of key-value pairs are commonly used for photo metadata details as shown in the first example and to define environment variables in `docker-compose.yml` files:

 ```yaml
 services: